stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 behold an intrusive regarding face, yet unable to keep myself from the terrifying inspection.
 But though I watched for hours, there was no longer anything upon the beach.

-  So the night passed, and with it began the ebbing of that strangeness&mdash;a strangeness which had surged up like an evil brew within a pot, had mounted to the very rim in a breathless moment, had paused uncertainly there, and had subsided, taking with it whatever unknown message it had borne.
+  So the night passed, and with it began the ebbing of that strangeness--a strangeness which had surged up like an evil brew within a pot, had mounted to the very rim in a breathless moment, had paused uncertainly there, and had subsided, taking with it whatever unknown message it had borne.
 Like the stars that promise the revelation of terrible and glorious memories, goad us into worship by this deception, and then impart nothing.
-I had come frighteningly near to the capture of an old secret which ventured close to man&rsquo;s haunts and lurked cautiously just beyond the edge of the known.
+I had come frighteningly near to the capture of an old secret which ventured close to man's haunts and lurked cautiously just beyond the edge of the known.
 Yet in the end I had nothing, I was given only a glimpse of the furtive thing; a glimpse made obscure by the veils of ignorance.
 I cannot even conceive what might have shown itself had I been too close to that swimmer who went shoreward